Brittany-Reid/node_code_query/README.md

 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]

 NCQ can be used to start node.js REPLs and find code snippets for given strings.
-The above example demonstrates the creation of a REPL and how code snippets can be found and cycled through.
+This gif quickly demonstrates the creation of a REPL, the search for functionality, and the execution of code snippets.

 <p align="center">
 <img src="https://media.giphy.com/media/YpYDeyS8ZZWz3E2l1J/giphy.gif">